bhittaywad/Aws/README.md

  # Repo to learn Aws with practice.
 Contributions are most welcome.
  # # AWS Learning Guide

-This repository serves as a guide for learning Aws,
+This repository serves as a guide for learning Infra designing,cost optimization,fault tolerant,scalabillity and security

 ## Table of Contents

-- 1-Introduction to Aws
+- 1-Introduction to AWS
 - 2-AWS EBS storage
 - 3-VPC
 - 4-Load-balancer